MO-5: Capturing Data from Afar

 Getting Up to Speed

 Venus is often called Earth’s “twin,” but don’t let that fool you!
 The surface of Venus is a hostile, extreme world hidden beneath thick clouds of carbon dioxide.
 With surface temperatures hot enough to melt lead and crushing atmospheric pressure, landing a spacecraft on Venus is incredibly difficult.
 Instead, scientists use remote sensing technologies, like radar imaging and aerial probes, to study the planet from above.
-NASA’s Magellan mission mapped nearly 98% of Venus’ surface using radar, revealing vast volcanic plains, mountains, and deep craters.
-Now, upcoming missions like VERITAS and DAVINCI will take a closer look, using advanced radar and atmospheric probes to uncover Venus’ secrets.
+NASA’s Magellan mission mapped nearly 98% of Venus’s surface using radar, revealing vast volcanic plains, mountains, and deep craters.
+Now, upcoming missions like VERITAS and DAVINCI will take a closer look, using advanced radar and atmospheric probes to uncover Venus’s secrets.

 You can learn more about past and upcoming missions to Venus and remote sensing techniques in the Getting up to Speed with ROADS from Earth to Venus document.